vztpv/ClauScript/README.md

 # ClauScript
-    new project, Simple ClauText to use in JsonLint Project...
+    new project, Modified ClauText to use in JsonLint Project...

 # ToDo